 |Single Clamp |

-The EA 55″ grapple is quite impressive.
-Light-weight, super-strong, and would do a great job of digging up roots.
+The Precision Mini 322 grapple is quite impressive.
+Lighter-weight than a similarly configured Artillian setup, super-strong, and would do a great job of raking debris and sifting through the dirt for roots.

 The CT Attachments grapple with its long bottom tines (rakes) would be a good fit for lots of the projects we have as well.
 However, I would be a bit concerned about the strength, as it is made out of lower quality steel.